The MEB privacy statement informs you about which personal data we process and for which purpose(s).

 - Personal data are treated confidentially.
-This means that the MEB ensures that your data can only be processed by people with the right authority and a duty of confidentiality.
+This means that the MEB ensures that your data can only be processed by people with the right authorities and a duty of confidentiality.

-- Personal data are suitably protected.
-In this context the MEB observes at least the central government's regulations and standards for information security.
+- Personal data is suitably protected.
+In this context the MEB observes at least the national government's regulations and standards for information security.

 - The MEB makes agreements regarding measures with external parties such as software suppliers and data centres.
 It also checks whether external parties abide by these agreements.